Pre-Convention Professional Development Workshops

 Workshop Description:

-This inaugural workshop, led by two experienced individuals who have held many leadership roles in representing psychology at the national and provincial/territorial level, will focus on understanding what advocacy is, why it is important, and how one can advocate for change within the many systems within which psychology works.
+This workshop will focus on understanding what advocacy is, why it is important, and how one can advocate for change within the many systems within which psychology works.
 Building on the foundational elements of advocacy illustrated with practical examples, participants will look to actively apply these skills in group exercises.
 This workshop is intended for individuals who have no understanding, or a limited understanding of the role and impact that advocacy can have in identifying and moving an issue(s) forward.

 Learning Outcomes: